chef/chef-web-docs/chef_master/source/workflow.rst

 Pipeline Stages
 =====================================================
 In this section, we go into more detail about the pipeline.
-As we've said, the Chef Automate pipeline is made up of six stages: Verify, Build, Acceptance, Union, Rehearsal, and Delivered.
+As we've said, the Workflow pipeline is made up of six stages: Verify, Build, Acceptance, Union, Rehearsal, and Delivered.

 Each stage consists of phases that perform a particular task, such as running some type of test.